 01. App Navigation

 It’s vital for users to navigate through the app without a bunch of instructions.
 The best navigation is always intuitive and straightforward.
-Well-thought-out UX brings more users, and they will be able to get the most of the product.
+Well-thought-out UX brings more users, increases user engagement and they will be able to get the most of the product.

 02. Fonts And Typography